rachelproductmanager/DeepLearnWebsite/content/hello.md

 +++

-“**Deep Learning is a superpower.
-With it you can make a computer see, synthesize novel art, translate languages, render a medical diagnosis, or build pieces of a car that can drive itself.
-If that isn’t a superpower, I don’t know what is.**”

-_- Andrew Ng, Founder of deeplearning.ai and Coursera_

 ## **Rise of the machines**

 Artificial intelligence has become a popular marketing buzzword in recent years.
 AI is helping well established brands innovate in unprecedented ways and reach, engage, convert and retain customers through smart content curation, voice and image search, analytics, ad targeting, customer service chat bots, dynamic pricing and hyper personalisation.